 Certificate in Drug Development

-The Drug Development Certificate teaches students the fundamental concepts affecting quality assurance and regulatory affairs that are so critical to the successful operation of the pharmaceutical and related industries.
+The Drug Development Certificate explores fundamental concepts and current issues affecting quality assurance practices and regulatory affairs that are critical to the pharmaceutical, biopharmaceutical, medical devices and related industries.

-The Certificate also enables those who intend to pursue the M.S. in QA/RA to earn well-recognized credentials for the first four courses they complete in our program.
+The Certificate also enables those who intend to pursue the M.S. in RAQA to earn well-recognized credentials for the first four courses they complete in our program.

 To obtain the certificate, students must: